 Similar to the web trading platforms, we tested the E*TRADE mobile application, but a Power E*TRADE mobile application is also available.

 It is available for both iOS and Android.
 We tested it on iOS.
-The mobile trading platform is available in English, French, and Spanish.
+The mobile trading supports the following languages: English, French and Spanish.